zowe/docs-site/docs/user-guide/certificate-configuration-scenarios.md

 # Certificate configuration scenarios

- After you complete the Zowe certificates configuration questionnaire to determine your specific configuration use case, review the five scenarios presented in this article for configuring Zowe for automatic certificate setup.
+ After you complete the Zowe certificates configuration questionnaire to determine your specific configuration use case, review the five scenarios presented in this article to configure Zowe for automatic certificate setup.
 Examples of the zowe.yaml files are provided for each scenario.

 :::info Required roles: system programmer, security administrator
 :::